 Can my cat have aspirin with kidney disease?

 Kidney disease is common in cats.
 And so, drugs that impact the kidneys need to be used with extra caution, like aspirin.
-Since one of aspirin’s main side effects is to the kidneys, it can be especially dangerous.
+Since one of aspirin’s main side effects is to the kidneys, it can be especially dangerous to cats with kidney disease.

 Do not give your cat aspirin out of your cabinet.
 It just is not worth the risk.
 There is a potentially deadly risk, especially if you give it once a day because they take two days to process it.
-If you are worried about their painful arthritis, bring them to the vet for better drugs.
+If you are worried about their painful arthritis, bring them to the vet for better drugs to manage the condition.

 Featured Image Credit: Julia Cherk, Shutterstock